Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute describes to execute file
+6-multiple_permissions describes to execute group and read